tcraghu/apm-gitops/README.md

     --token-auth \
     --personal

-It is recommended to use [Terrafor provider for Flux](https://github.com/fluxcd/terraform-provider-flux) to automate Flux bootstrap via Terraform.
+It is recommended to use [Terraform provider for Flux](https://github.com/fluxcd/terraform-provider-flux) to automate Flux bootstrap via Terraform.